 “What’s the story with your moms,” no beating around the bush for ‘Gator.

 The girls look at each other and shrug.
-It was up to me to spill the beans.
+It is up to me to spill the beans.

 “They’ve been together since my mom split from my dad a year ago last summer,” I don’t make excuses.